jackmcc08/CV/README.md

 - Veni iOS App (2015-17): Worked with university peers to develop and design a mobile app.
 Supported business development, administration and user testing the application.
 - Volunteering:
-  - Career Ready Mentor - supported sixth form pupils with getting an insight into work life, helped with cvs, and research into future careers.
+  - Career Ready Mentor - supported sixth form pupils with getting an insight into work life, helped with CVs, and research into future careers.
   - Team London Ambassador - volunteered over a summer at tourist sites to help provide a warm welcome and help (directions, advice, recommendations) to tourists.
-- Completing my flat rennovation (Why are there so many shades of white?....why?)
+- Completing my flat renovation (Why are there so many shades of white?....why?)